bsobocki/C-_STL_Algorithms_DataStructures/README.md

 # [C++](https://www.geeksforgeeks.org/c-plus-plus/) [Standard Template Library (STL)](https://www.geeksforgeeks.org/the-c-standard-template-library-stl/)

-Review of C ++ STL algorithms and containers with examples of use.
+Review of C ++ STL with examples of use.

 ***The repository contains descriptions for*** :
   * ***Iterators***